neuromore/Doc/neuromoreStudio/Nodes.md

 | Is Ranged | Set to true in case the value range of the feedback is known upfront.
 Input value can be any value in case of false. |
 | Range Min | Minimum possible feedback value.
 Values smaller than this will be clamped Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
 | Range Max | Maximum possible feedback value.
 Values bigger than this will be clamped Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
-Maximum possible feedback value.
-Values bigger than this will be clamped Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*.

 ## Body Feedback
 ![Body Feedback Node Icon](../neuromoreStudio/Images/Nodes/Icons/8efd1d32-e8e1-11e4-b02c-1681e6b88ec1.png)